DCU Visa® Platinum Secured Credit Card Review

 While the DCU Visa® Platinum Secured Credit Card has no annual fee, the OpenSky® Secured Visa® Credit Card has a $35 annual fee.
 However, its minimum deposit is lower – ranging from $49 to $200 based on your credit history.
 Both cards report to all three major credit bureaus.
 OpenSky® doesn't require a checking account to get its card, but you must have a savings account with Digital Federal Credit Union to get the DCU Visa® Platinum Secured Credit Card, though the minimum deposit to open an account is just $5.

-OpenSky® has a 5 percent fee on cash advances and doesn’t offer a balance transfer option, but the DCU Visa® Platinum Secured Credit Card doesn’t charge a fee for either of these card benefits.
+OpenSky® charges a fee on cash advances and doesn’t offer a balance transfer option at all, but the DCU Visa® Platinum Secured Credit Card doesn’t charge a fee for either of these card benefits.
 Bottom line: if you can’t afford the $500 deposit, go with the OpenSky® Secured Visa® Credit Card.
 Otherwise, the DCU Visa® Platinum Secured Credit Card is a better option because it doesn’t charge hefty fees.

 Who Should Get This Card?